[?] Subscribe To This Site

 Today, the Kuan Yin Shrine is in the care of a local Chinese family living in the area.
 In Thai, the goddess of mercy is known as Jao Mae Kuan Im.

 Rejected, persecuted and exiled by her father, she dedicated her remaining years as a nun healing the sick and destitute and as a savior of shipwrecked sailors.
-When her father was mortally ill, she sacrificed her eyes and arms for the antidote to save him.

-Her selflessness earned her eternal worship and the Kuan Yin Shrine became a Chinese cultural heritage.
-The early Chinese immigrants to Bangkok continued the tradition and built a shrine for the goddess of mercy on the Chao Phraya River near where they lived.
+The early Chinese immigrants to Bangkok continued the tradition and built a shrine for the Goddess of Mercy on the Chao Phraya River near where they lived.

 To get there, please see the Kuan Yin Shrine map below